cloud-platforms-streaming/streaming-docs/README.md

 That's it!
 Join us and share your knowledge and experience.

-If you're a regular guest you might want to consider acquiring equipment that we suggest in the [Streaming Guide](streamers-guide.md)
+If you're a regular guest you might want to consider acquiring equipment that we suggest in the [Streamers Guide](streamers-guide.md)

 ### Producers